ReganRyanNZ/songbase/README.md

 - If the screen is wide enough, button appears to add a column with the same lyrics.
 Not sure how capo might break things

-### Capo comment should have pointer cursor

 ### Admin should search hymnal indices and song ids

-### Better choice of keys

-- Breathe thou on edit, E should have sharps not flats.
-Some keys would look more familiar as the flat version instead of the sharp.